April 21, 2015

-Mr. Jeremy Caissie is no longer in compliance with his practice conditions dated March 13, 2013 as his practice supervisor has withdrawn.
-Mr. Caissie is, therefore, not entitled to practice law at this time.
+Mr. Jeremy Caissie is in compliance with his practice conditions, as of April 1, 2015.
+Mr. Caissie is, therefore, entitled to practice law.

 March 20, 2015

 The Ransomware virus which hit BC and Ontario last year has been active in Saskatchewan in the last few weeks.
 This virus will lock up your computer and encrypt your files.
 Be on the alert and do not open any suspicious emails that may contain a virus or come from an unknown sender.
 Members need to be aware that such cyber-attacks are not covered under the mandatory policy of insurance.

 The Law Society of Saskatchewan Discipline Hearing Committee has issued a notice of hearing in the discipline matter of Mervin Clayton Phillips.

 The Law Society of Saskatchewan Discipline Hearing Committee has issued a notice of hearing in the discipline matter of Mathieu Sirois.